shanescarlett/Android-Widgets/EASY_RECYCLER_VIEW.md

 recycler.setLayoutManager(lm)
 ```

 The view of the item can be set by either setting a layout resource, or dynamically returning a View through the OnCreateItemViewListener.
-A routine to bind the item's data to the created view must also be set..
+A routine to bind the item's data to the created view must also be set.
+When binding data to the view, child view references should be obtained from the supplied `SparseArray` of view references, rather than calling
+`findViewById(int)` on the view.
+This is because accessing the cache is much faster than the latter method, and improves performance.

 ```Java
 easyRecyclerView.addOnCreateItemViewListener(ITEM_TYPE,